flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 Since this new enemy type is not created in the FlatRedBall Editor, its C# type is Enemy (the base Entity type).
 Note that custom variants can only be created if the base class can be instantiated through a factory.
 That means that the base class must have the following:

 * Its [CreatedByOtherEntities](../glue-reference/entities/glue-reference-createdbyotherentities.md) must be set to true
-* It must not be abtract - it must not have any objects that are [SetByDerived](../glue-reference/objects/glue-reference-setbyderived.md#setbyderived-creates-abstract-screens-entities)
+* It must not be abstract - it must not have any objects that are [SetByDerived](../glue-reference/objects/glue-reference-setbyderived.md#setbyderived-creates-abstract-screens-entities)